anquanscan/sec-tools/README.md

 [PULock](https://github.com/0rientd/PULock): Program with UI to choose the USB which will be used like key to lock you PC
 [arp-scan-rs](https://github.com/kongbytes/arp-scan-rs): A minimalistic ARP scan tool written in Rust for fast local network scans
 [WannaTool](https://github.com/Err0r-ICA/WannaTool): Script collection
 [cybersecurity-lab](https://github.com/sgtux/cybersecurity-lab): Laboratory to study security concepts
+[Zip-BruteForcer](https://github.com/sudo-Ayush/Zip-BruteForcer): Simple python script that can crack ZIP FILE's password!